kimlengkit1/MicroBlogg/README.md

 - `architecture-diagram.md/.png` is a visual of health-check interactions
 - `architecture-document.md` is the system architecture document
 - `CODE_PROVENANCE.md` is the prompts/tools where AI outputs were used and non-AI sources

+## Troubleshooting

+- If port 8080 is already in use, use 8088:80 in docker-compose.yml or any free port
+- If service(s) is/are unhealthy: run ```Terminal
+docker compose logs --tail=200 <service>``` to see the startup errors
+  - Verify `uvicorn app.main:app`, `/health` route, and `curl` are available for the healthcheck